click on image to enlarge (except mobile devices)

 The most significant work Of Islamic Architecture that survives is the Masjid-i-Jami in Isfahan Iran.
 This mosque was initially built by the early Muslims who arrived in the first century after the Hijra.
 The Abbasids rebuilt it in 840-41 CE .
 The Buyids, who established the first local dynasty, enlarged it between 908-32 CE.

 Above is my drawing of a cross section through the dome with three geometric sketches illustrating the proportion of parts and below are sketches studying the geometric proportional systems that delineate the proportion of it’s parts.
+Also, using the proportions of the different parts to each other, I prove mathematically that the golden ratio was the organizing principle.

 Sketches – Understanding the Underlying Geometric Proportional Systems